Federal criminal lawyer in Kansas City MO

 It is unlikely that you will be arrested for a crime in the presence of your lawyer.
 Before speaking to a lawyer, you would likely have had initial contact with law enforcement or may even be in custody.

 This puts you in a precarious situation as you can easily incriminate yourself.
-Prosecutors could use anything you do and say against you in a trial.
+Prosecutors could use anything you do and say against you in a trial, so you are supposed to be careful to minimize the possibility of anything bad that could happen.
 Law enforcement officers usually make you aware of this when you’re arrested.
 However, these agents are also skilled at lawfully getting evidence out of suspects by playing on your emotions.

 The police or federal agents may exaggerate your situation to scare you into confessing.
 They may also promise some leniency in exchange for information or tell you about a fellow suspect who has said incriminating things about you.
-Please do not take the bait.
+Please do not take the bait and refrain from saying anything that could lead to difficulties.

 When facing a federal criminal charge, the police are an agent of the government, not your friends.
 More likely than not, you will put yourself in further trouble by talking to them without a lawyer.
 Even things you may not consider incriminating could profoundly affect your case negatively.